Are you struggling to break up with someone?

 At some point, you need to sit down with your partner and have “the talk.”

 There is no scenario where you have the talk and feel good about it.
-Even the most self-controlled person will let you know how disappointed they are in you, if just through their body language.
+Even the most self-possessed partner will let you know how disappointed they are in you, if just through their body language.

 It’s just the nature of these things.
-Emotionally prepare for it.
+Prepare for it.

-Try not to stack different crises onto each other.
-If your partner just learned that their brother died, give them a few days.
+Be careful not to stack different crises onto each other.
+If your partner just learned that their brother had a stroke, give them a few days.

 On the other hand, it is tempting to come up with reasons to postpone having the talk.
-“Oh, he is under a lot of stress at work right now.”
+“Oh, he is under a lot of stress at work right now.
+This can wait.”

-Never avoid having the talk by ghosting them.
-Sure, if it was a quick fling and everybody knew so, you can just let it fizzle out.
+Don’t ghost them.
+Sure, if it was a just fling and everybody knew so, you can let it fizzle out.

-But if the two of you had some form of a long-term relationship with each other, do them the courtesy of letting them know what the deal is.
+But if the two of you had some type of a long-term relationship, do them the courtesy of letting them know what the deal is.

 Just put yourself in their shoes.
 If you were in love with somebody, and they suddenly disappeared, you would go crazy from pain.
-Don’t do that to them.
+Don’t do that to anybody.

 6. Be Honest

 Don’t spout platitudes like, “It’s not you, it’s me.”
-Let them know the actual reasons why you want to leave them.
+Let them know the actual reasons why you are leaving.

-Think about it like this.
-You are talking to a person that for a long time, you shared your deepest secrets with them.
-And now you cannot even inform them why this is over?
+You are talking to a person that, for a long time, you shared your deepest secrets with.
+Why would you stop now?

-It is not even so much for them.
+It’s not even so much about them.
 Above all, you want to be congruent with yourself.
-What kind of person are you if you must resort to lying as soon as the situation gets a bit uncomfortable?
-Right, a weak person.
+You don’t want to be the kind of person who resorts to lying as soon as the situation gets a bit uncomfortable.

 If you give in to these tendencies now, you will do so again in the future.
 And it will get easier every time.

-But it will also spoil your character.
-Lying to avoid all confrontations has that effect.
-You will be constantly dissatisfied with yourself as you realize what a wuss you have become.
+It will spoil your character.
+Lying to avoid confrontations has that effect.
+You will be dissatisfied with yourself as you realize what a weasel you have become.

 Don’t do this to yourself.
-Be honest, weather the storm.
-Over time, you will get rewarded for it in personal growth.
+Be honest, and weather the storm.

 7. Never Argue

-Most people who get broken up with at some point get argumentative.
+Most people who get broken up with become argumentative.

 This is not the time to argue.
 You probably had the same arguments a million times before and they didn’t lead anywhere.
 Why would they now?